• Bed Bugs and Bed Bug Control

 • The chemicals provide a quick knock-down and leave behind a residual for long-term control.

-• Application of an Insect Growth Regulator to prevent the bed bugs from continuing to breed
+• Application of an Insect Growth Regulator to prevent the bed bugs from continuing to breed.

 There are certain preparations that must be made in order for our treatments to be successful.
 Please call our office for more information or if you would like to schedule a treatment.

-You can also read more information about bed bugs on our Entomologist's Blog here.
+Please click below to learn more about our bed bug treatment.
+You can also read more information about bed bugs on our Entomologist’s Blog here.

 Life History, Description, and Biology